wildmountainfarms/solarthing-docs/docs/source/serial-ports.rst

 OK, so the above output is likely more than what you would see.
 When I ran the above command, I had 3 serial port adapters.
 In the above output, you can see messages such as ``converter now attached to ttyUSB1``.
 In my case, ``/dev/ttyUSB1`` relates to that message.

-You can check whether or not the port you have found is correct on the next page.
+You can check whether or not the port you have found is correct on :doc:`solarthing-check`.